503rd Heavy Panzer Battalion: World War II

 The unit was created on May 4, 1942.
 The unit consisted of 45 Tiger Is on May 10, 1943.
 In the aftermath of the Battle of Stalingrad, the battalion was deployed to Army Group Don and arrived at the front on January 1, 1943.
 The battalion, along with several divisions of the 4th Panzer Army, was tasked with securing the withdrawal of Army Group A; it then retreated to Rostov.
 On February 11, 1943, the unit was transferred to Kharkov.
 It took part in the Third Battle of Kharkov and the Operation Citadel in 1943.
 Four days before the start of Citadel, the battalion reported that 42 of their 45 Tiger tanks were operational.
 The unit lost three Tigers during the operation and five more during the subsequent retreat.
-Beginning July 5th, 1943 were tasked with opening the roads for a set up of Operation Citadel most nodality including Kurt Knispel in his destruction of his continuing 2 soviet tanks and 7 more the following day.

 In January 1944, the battalion, together with a panzer regiment and infantry units, formed Panzer Regiment Bäke.
 The regiment was part of the relief force, which tried to unsuccessfully break through to encircled forces in the Battle of the Korsun–Cherkassy Pocket.
-The battalion was then trapped in the Kamenets-Podolsky pocket.
+The battalion was then trapped in the Kamenets-Podolsky pocket and lost most of its tanks.
 In late April 1944, the regiment was dissolved and sent West for refitting and equipped with 45 new Tiger IIs.

 In Operation Overlord, the invasion of Normandy on June 6, 1944, the unit was transferred to the command of 5th Panzer Army.
 On the launch of Operation Goodwood, the 3rd company, which was based in Cagny, Calvados, was destroyed in the preliminary Allied bombing, with impacts powerful enough to turn a 56-ton Tiger upside down.
 Only one Tiger was operational at the end of the day.
 During the first day of Goodwood, the unit reported the loss of thirteen tanks.

 At the end of July, the 3rd company received new Tiger II tanks, which were subsequently destroyed in the Allied aerial attacks, with only two brought back to Germany.
 In October 1944, the refitted 503rd took part in the Battle of Debrecen.
 In early-November, the battalion provided a mobile reserve for the 6th Army (Wehrmacht), re-designated as Army Group Hermann Balck.
 By mid-December, the German forces had been pushed back to Budapest.
 In January 1945, the unit took part in several failed attempts to relieve Budapest, code-named Operation Konrad.
 Though the 17-24 of February, the 503rd took part in one of the last successful German offensives of the war, Operation Südwind (G:Southwind).